StepsTeam/enforcer/src/traintrack/config/traintrack_style_guide.md

 ## Core Philosophy

 The **TrainTrack architecture** prioritizes **clear communication to non-programmers and LLMs** above all else.
-Every design decision serves this fundamental goal of making code readable, understandable, and maintainable by humans and AI systems alike.
+Every design decision serves this fundamental goal of making code readable, understandable, and maintainable by humans and LLM systems alike.

 ---